DaedalusX64/daedalus/Data/PSP/readme.txt

 Thanks to Lkb for his various improvements to the PC build.
 The current savestate support is derived from his work.

+Daedalusx64 Credits:
+*********************

+A big thanks to all our testers, and believers for giving us a hand when we need it.
+A huge thanks to StrmnNrmn for getting the ball rolling with this excellent emulator and for providing tips to our developers when he can.
+And many thanks to the following developers who have helped in improving this emulator.

+Howard0su
+Salvy
+Corn
+Hlide
+Grazz
+Chilly Willy
+Maxi_Jack
+Wally
+Kreationz

 Copying
 *******